edhebert/p4.edhebert.com/README.md

 It makes use of several key DWA topics, including MVC / framework PHP, JS / AJAX, and API usage.

+## Summary of Key App Features

+* AJAX calls to c_users.php controller for all user MySQL user db interaction
+* AJAX calls to c_rhyme.php controller and the Wordnik API to retrieve a random word from the dictionary, and to find its rhyming words
+* JS setInterval() and setTimeout() functions handle all game clock and countdown functions
+* AJAX retrieval of user game statistics

+All functionality detailed below.

 ## Background

 Being a parent to three little ones, rhyming games are quite popular around the house nowadays.
 All the ideas came from there!
 While this version of RymrTymr is a little too hard for my oldest five year old to play, I invite you to enjoy the game. :)